feniljain/knowledge-base/vim/README.md

 - Type B in command mode and have a look at completions, try them out(u need fzf)
 - SCROLLING: Scroll Down: C-E, C-D, C-F, Scroll Up: C-Y, C-U, C-B
 - Use gO to get manpage outline
+- use ga on any char to get its ascii code
+- g< to open up last messages
+- gU{action} uppercases everything acc. to action, actions eg.: i{ -> in curly brackets, iw -> in word
+- gi jump back to last insert location
+- g/{search text}/norm! {command}
+- <Ctrl-W>= -> Make all splits equal
+- ={action} -> auto-ident lines according to action, eg. actions can be i} -> in curly braces
+- :dig -> use special characters

 ## StatusLine: